cf-toolsuite/cf-butler/README.md

 ## How to Build

 **Important:** If you pulled the source for cf-butler after May 8, 2019, please consult and execute the [fetch-legacy-dependencies.sh](fetch-legacy-dependencies.sh) script.
+Also, see [refreshing](https://stackoverflow.com/questions/13565082/how-can-i-force-gradle-to-redownload-dependencies) dependencies.

 ```
 ./fetch-legacy-dependencies.sh